 - The proposal writer shall remain flexible, communicate effectively, and work collaboratively with other members of the proposal team to ensure a smooth proposal development process and adherence to the timeline developed for this proposal.

-- Bachelor’s degree in journalism, communications, public health, marketing, or related field is required.
-An advanced degree is preferred.
+- Master’s Degree required in journalism, communications, public health, marketing, or related field is required.

 EXPERIENCE, SKILLS & MINIMUM REQUIRED QUALIFICATIONS